Be vigilant until your child is reading with comprehension

-Article by Geoff Nixon published in Parent Guide
+Article published in Parent Guide

 Sarah began reading when she was 4-years-old.
 Her parents, Sue and Tom, were amazed at how quickly her reading improved.
 She whizzed through kindergarten, her only blemish being some difficulty with rhyming, and her parents could not have been more thrilled.
 They anticipated Sarah would continue to make great reading progress.
 Then came third grade.
 The 8-year-old dynamite reader suddenly faltered.
 She had difficulty with longer words, needed phonics help and started to resist reading out loud.
 Sue and Tom were stumped.